ulthiel/JuLie.jl/docs/src/index.md

 ## Motivation

+Especially for combinatorics there's a lot already in other computer algebra systems and this justifies the question: why another package?
+I will give 3 (interwoven) reasons:

+1. I want to create a package that covers the mathematics that I care about in a way that I think about it.
+One distant goal is to have all the material available from my book [Introduction to Soergel bimodules](https://www.springer.com/gp/book/9783030488253) with Elias, Makisumi, and Williamson.
+It will take a lot of time and I don't know if I succeed but it's one motivation.

-Especially for combinatorics there's a lot already in other computer algebra systems.
-So, why another package?
-First, I hope this package will eventually form one pillar of the [OSCAR](https://oscar.computeralgebra.de) project.
-What convinced me of Julia as programming language is its straightforward high-level syntax (like Python) paired with incredible performance (unlike Pyhton).
+2. I hope this package will eventually form one pillar of the [OSCAR](https://oscar.computeralgebra.de) project.

+3. What really convinced me of Julia as programming language—and thus of all the whole enterprise—is its straightforward high-level syntax (like Python) paired with incredible performance (unlike Pyhton).
 Have a look at the following examples creating the list (not an iterator) of all [partitions](https://en.wikipedia.org/wiki/Partition_(number_theory)) of the integer 90 (there are ~56.6 million) in different computer algebra systems.

 In **[Sage](https://www.sagemath.org)** (v9.1):